-Addresses the techniques of Tungsten Inert Gas arc welding (TIG) of steels, cast iron, aluminum, hard facing and cutting.
-Also covers correct equipment setup, safety practices and general related information.
+This course will address the techniques of Tungsten Inert Gas arc welding (TIG) of steels, cast iron, aluminum, hard facing, and cutting.
+It also covers correct equipment setup and safety practices.
+This class is an open entry/open exit program and it requires the completion of 108 lab hours.